-If your nose or face feel stuffed up and painful but over-the-counter options aren't effective, it's time to ask an ear, nose, and throat specialist like Dr. Nancy Becker, DO in greater Tacoma, Washington, about sinus infections.
-Make an appointment online or by phone for a one-on-one consultation at her clinic's Enumclaw or Bonney Lake, Washington, office.
-Over 35 million Americans develop sinus infections once a year, but when common treatments aren't enough, prescriptions or surgeries are worth considering to find relief fast.
+If your nose or face feel stuffed up and painful but over-the-counter options aren’t effective, it’s time to ask an ear, nose, and throat specialist like Dr. Nancy Becker about sinus infections.
+Make an appointment by phone for a one-on-one consultation at her clinic’s Enumclaw or Bonney Lake, Washington, office.
+Over 35 million Americans develop sinus infections once a year, but when common treatments aren’t enough, prescriptions or surgeries are worth considering to find relief fast.

 Your sinuses are a system of hollows in your skull that may help with vocalization or humidifying the air you breathe, but they’re easily congested from a variety of threats to your immune system.

 If over-the-counter decongestants, saline nasal drops, and humidifying therapies are ineffective after three days, consult Dr. Becker about more significant measures like prescription antibiotics, antihistamines, steroids, and antifungal medications before inquiring about surgery.

 Dr. Becker prescribes surgery if your chronic or recurrent sinus infection is primarily due to a deviated septum, nasal polyps, or blocked drain ducts, especially when a CT scan confirms the diagnosis and other treatments have failed after four to six weeks.
 The primary objective of sinus surgeries is to unblock drainage ducts by widening them, though when a deviated septum is causing sinusitis, a secondary goal may be to balance your airflow by removing or reshaping your nasal cavities.